Muhammad-Umer/simple-calculator/README.md

 4) Division

-Apart from these, there is another expression called `let` which is used for assigning data to a variable and then use it for evaluation further mathematical functions.
+Apart from these, there is another expression called `let` which is used for assigning data to a variable and then using it for evaluating further mathematical functions.

 ## Examples
 Some of the example inputs and respective output is given below: